jerryxguo/gateway/readme.md

 ## Command line for testing

-instlal the tool 'curl' locally and run the commands as below
+install the tool 'curl' locally and run the commands as below

 1) command to get a list of unique medallion: